apache/beam/playground/terraform/README.md

-location             = "us-east1-b"          #Select the location - location should be in region you set before state_bucket         = "bucket_name"         #Name of bucket - Google Cloud bucket where BEAM Playground will put temp files, [terraform state file] (https://spacelift.io/blog/terraform-state) bucket_examples_name = "bucket_name-example" #Enter an example bucket name - bucket for some build-in examples for BEAM Playground
+location             = "us-east1-b"          #Select the location - location should be in region you set before state_bucket         = "bucket_name"         #Name of bucket - Google Cloud bucket where BEAM Playground will put temp files, [terraform state file] (https://spacelift.io/blog/terraform-state) bucket_examples_name = "bucket_name-example" #Enter an example bucket name - bucket for some build-in examples for BEAM Playground dnsname              = "your-dns-name."       #Variable for DNS name.
+You should reserve it first (a dot at the end is required)
 ```
 * File name - `state.tfbackend`, item inside:
 ```